tani/vim-jetpack/README.md

 # 🚀 JETPACK.vim

 The **lightning-fast** minimalist plugin manager for Vim/ Neovim.
+JETPACK.vim is a jetpack for the most of vimmers.
+Unbelievably, it is faster than vimrc uses the built-in plugin manager only.

 ## Benchmark

 In the simple cases, JETPACK.vim is the fastest plugin manager.
+Remark that JETPACK.vim is 2 times faster than vim-plug even if it supports the most of options of vim-plug.

 |  name   | time (ms) |
 | :-----: | --------: |